Versatile Symbolic Music-for-Music Modeling via Function Alignment

 In this paper, we address the problem of versatile music-for-music modeling that unifies a broad range of music understanding and controllable generation tasks.
 Inspired by function alignment, we adopt a parameter-efficient approach by knowledge transfer from the pretrained LM of both the input and the output sequence.
 We introduce two implementations, the cross-attentive adapter and the self-attentive adapter.
 Both adapters show competitive results on analysis and generation tasks, with self-attentive adapters relatively outperforming.

 There are mainly two future works.
-First, we need to refine the representations for different music-for-music tasks.
+First, we plan to refine the data representation to support more music-for-music tasks.
 We also plan to extend the framework to cross-modal adapters, such as text-to-music tasks.